DarshilShah-12/YouTubeWrapped/README.md

+# Disclaimer

+As YouTube no longer provides access to a user's watch history through their latest API (forum [here](https://issuetracker.google.com/issues/35172816)), I had to resort to other more creative yet cumbersome methods of obtaining this watch history in a reasonable manner.
+As a result, you will NOT be able to clone and run *main.py* as it is to achieve similar results.
+However, I am currently working on a video in which I elaborate on this process.
+It will be posted on YouTube and I'll have a link to it on this repo shortly.

 # YouTube Wrapped

 This is a simple video automation project I took on over this past winter break.
 Having been recently inspired by the *2020 Wrapped* feature on Spotify, I decided to implement a similar feature for YouTube, another platform on which I spend large quantities of time.